Freshznt0213/Decomposed-Hybrid-Precoding/README.md

 can be used to compute the numerically optimized precoding solution for the corresponding channel scenario.

-The numerical results obtained from this script can be used as a performance benchmark for evaluating the proposed learning-based model.
+The numerical results obtained from this script can be used as a baseline for evaluating the performance ratio of the proposed learning-based model.

 ## Wideband Scenario

 For the wideband scenario, we provide a pretrained model trained under a large-scale **Urban Macrocell (UMa)** channel configuration.

-The pretrained model can be directly evaluated without retraining to reproduce the wideband performance reported in the paper.
+The pretrained model can be directly evaluated or being further fine-tuned.
 Please configure the test parameters and pretrained-model path according to the provided testing scripts before running the evaluation.

 ## Recommended Workflow